Candy Rope Friendship Knots for Valentine’s Day

 These friendship knots made from candy rope are quick, easy, and fun for older kids to make themselves as Valentine’s Day exchange gifts.
 With our printable bag topper you can download, cut out, and staple to the top of baggies, this works out looking very cute and being an inexpensive class valentine to boot.
 It’s often hard to find a valentine that seems appropriate for all children, but most kids love tying knots and eating candy, so this should be a hit with everyone.

-All you need are: enough print-outs of the bag topper (four to a page on letter sized paper), some clear cellophane treat bags to put the candy in, and a decent pile of candy rope cut into lengths of about five inches (I used cherry whips and sour apple whips, but there are so many kinds of candy or liquorice rope available and pretty much all of them will work for this).
+Enough print-outs of the bag topper (four to a page on letter sized paper), some clear cellophane treat bags to put the candy in, and a decent pile of candy rope cut into lengths of about five inches (I used cherry whips and sour apple whips, but there are so many kinds of candy or liquorice rope available and pretty much all of them will work for this).
 You don’t have to use two colors, but it looks nice if you do, and it also makes it easier for the kids to see how the knot is tied.
 The pile you can see below was enough to make up valentines for two classes of thirty kids.

 You’ll need a stapler to seal the treat bags, a pen to write your name and the names of your friends, and some scissors to cut out the bag toppers, but that’s it.